Qarik-Group/update-all-cf-buildpacks/README.md

 kubectl apply -n scf -f https://raw.githubusercontent.com/starkandwayne/update-all-cf-buildpacks/master/k8s-job.yaml
 ```

-You can install this immediately after installing `cf-operator` and `scf` and it will patiently wait until Cloud Foundry is up and running.
+You can install this immediately after installing `cf-operator` and `scf` and it will patiently wait until Cloud Foundry is up and running. **This job does not require external DNS to be setup yet.**

 Whilst `cf-operator` and `scf` deployments are coming up (which can take 20-40 minutes) the job has an init container that waits until the `scf-router-0` service is created: